 How to find the colour of your car

-It all comes down to the colour code, which correlates with a specific paint formula and name.
-The location where this code can be found varies greatly from model to model.
-In modern cars, the code can be found:
+It all comes down to the colour code.
+This correlates with a specific paint formula and name.
+The location of this code varies from model to model.
+In modern cars, there are common areas;

 - In the engine compartment

-There are a few guides online that will tell you the location of your colour code, such as this guide from Car Colour Services, or your car handbook may be able to help.
+There are a few guides online that will tell you the location of your colour code.
+This guide from Car Colour Services, or your car handbook may be able to help.

 It gets more difficult with classic cars, but it’s not impossible.
-There are a greater number of places where the codes can be found, which vary according to the year of manufacture.
-More often than not the code will be placed somewhere in the engine compartment.
+The number of places where the code can be found is greater, and vary according to the year of manufacture.
+More often than not, the code will be somewhere in the engine compartment.

-When you have the colour code, you can look it up in an online database or we will use the ChipAway reference system.
+When you have the colour code, you can look it up in an online database, or we will use the ChipsAway reference system.

-Once we’ve found the colour code for your car we have the recipe for mixing the identical paint with a range of specialist tints, as would have been used in the factory.
+Once we have the colour code for your car, we have the recipe for mixing the identical paint.
+We do this using a range of specialist tints, as would have been used in the factory.
 We mix the paint required for each job so that it’s unique and correct for your car.
 You can see more about the ChipsAway repair process here.

 What kind of paint is used on cars?